mvquinta/mvquinta/README.md

 🔭 Starting to collaborate with and on others projects while preparing my next personal one.

-🌱 Currently learning, well, everything!
+🌱 Currently learning, Next.js and Firebase
-Lately I've been working with React and everyday I learn and train more and more all my JavaScript, HTML and CSS knowledge and foundations.

 ##